Page contents

 Voluntary work is an admirable way of taking the focus away from you to others who may need help.

 It is rewarding work which can boost a person’s self-esteem and confidence.
 If you cannot easily leave the house, this could involve signing up to befriend lonely people such as phoning elderly people via Silverline.
+Information about volunteering is provided by the National Council for Voluntary Organisations (NCVO).

 9. Find ways to be comfortable in your own company